 Should You Use a Claims Company?

-I used a specialist claims company to take care of mine and as a result they took a percentage of the refunds as their fee.
+I used a specialist claims company to take care of my payday loan refunds and as a result they took a percentage of the refunds as their fee.
 At the time I really just stumbled upon the claims company on a Facebook ad.
 I hadn’t even considered claiming or was even aware that you could claim back on a payday loan and so I was very much of the nothing to lose mindset.
 I didn’t want to put any of my time into it being dubious of the possibility of success but if someone was going to do it for me and only take a percentage fee if it was successful then why not!

 In hindsight seeing how successful and straight forward my claims were I would have just handled the while process myself and saved some money.